projectatomic/ansible-role-atomic-reactor/README.md

     atomic_reactor_tag: buildroot

 You can push the resulting image to a docker registry, such as OpenShift internal registry.
-The registry, including namespace, can be set using the `atomic_reactor_push_to` variable.
+List of push specifications can be set using the `atomic_reactor_push_to` variable.

-    atomic_reactor_push_to: 172.30.35.82:5000/default
+    atomic_reactor_push_to:
+    - 172.30.35.82:5000/default/buildroot:latest
+    - 172.30.35.82:5000/default/buildroot:{{ version }}

 Dependencies
 ------------